Decision-Oriented Dialogue for Human-AI Collaboration: Analysis

-In order to quantify the strategies used in human-human dialogues, we used GPT-3 to annotate dialogues at the level of individual messages.
-Based on manual inspection of a small set of games, we devised a list of message types: (1) \textit{share}, in which agents provide information about their preferences; (2) \textit{query}, in which agents ask each other for information; (3) \textit{affirm}, in which agents agree with each other and/or ground incoming messages; (4) \textit{explain}, in which agents provide justification for a previous message or action; (5) \textit{meta}, in which agents engage in discussion about high-level strategies or meta-game details; (6) \textit{revise}, in which agents correct earlier statements; or (7) \textit{miscellany}, which includes other messages such as greetings.
-Each message may have multiple message types.
-We prompted GPT-3 to generate message annotations for each of the 5253 messages using two hand-annotated example dialogues.
-We provide additional details and data statistics in the appendix.
+Humans may use a wide range of communicative strategies to negotiate with one another, optimize for their goals, and make decisions \citep{walton1995commitment}.
+In order to quantify the strategies that may be useful in our tasks, we used GPT-4 to annotate human-human and human-LM dialogues at the level of individual messages.
+Based on manual inspection of a small set of dialogues, we devised a list of message types: (1) \textit{share}, in which agents provide information about their preferences; (2) \textit{query}, in which agents ask each other for information; (3) \textit{affirm}, in which agents agree with each other and/or conversationally ground incoming messages; (4) \textit{explain}, in which agents provide justification for a previous message or action; (5) \textit{meta}, in which agents engage in discussion about high-level strategies or meta-game details; (6) \textit{revise}, in which agents correct earlier statements; (7) \textit{miscellany}, which includes other messages such as greetings; and (8) \textit{proposal}, which denotes a formal proposed decision.
+These categories were roughly based on standard coarse-grained dialogue act taxonomies \citep[e.g.,][]{stolcke-etal-2000-dialogue}, which often contain statements, queries, revisions, agreements, and a miscellany category; we then added types such as \textit{meta} based on the idiosyncrasies of our problem domain.\footnote{\textit{Meta} messages reference the task but don't provide information about the underlying graph, e.g., ``I have sent a proposal'' or ``Hello!
+I can definitely help you find a cheap flight.'' \textit{Explain} messages justify some previous or future action, e.g., ``I think a museum would be great for the kids" after sending a proposal that includes a museum. \textit{Proposals} are task-specific formal messages, e.g., \texttt{[Mad Seoul, Riverside Trail, Garden of Wonders]} in \texttt{Planning}.} Each message may have multiple message types.
+We prompted GPT-4 to generate annotations for each message using two hand-annotated example dialogues.\footnote{We performed a manual human validation on 106 messages (across six dialogues) and found that human labels matched GPT-generated labels on 88\% of messages.
+On the 13 instances where human labels differed, we found 7 of the GPT-generated labels to be reasonable and correct alternatives.}